Similan Islands: Access and tourism

-During the diving season liveaboard boats head to the Similan Islands.
-These dive boats depart and return from Tab Lamu, Ko Lanta, Phuket, and Ranong and stay for several days at Similan National Marine Park.
+During the diving season, liveaboard dive boats frequent the Similan Islands.
+These boats, departing from Tab Lamu, Ko Lanta, Phuket, and Ranong, offer multi-day stays in the Similan National Marine Park.

-The Similan Islands Park is the most overcrowded Thai national park.
-Five to six thousand persons per day visit the islands during its open season from mid–October to mid–May.
-The DNP reports that since October 2017 the park has been visited by 883,438 persons.
-Sheer numbers have resulted in degradation and thus increased regulation.
+The Similan Islands Park has experienced significant visitor traffic, making it one of Thailand's most overcrowded national parks.
+Data reported by the Department of National Parks (DNP) indicates that since October 2017, the park has received 883,438 visitors.
+The peak season, from mid-October to mid-May, typically sees five to six thousand visitors per day.
+The high visitor numbers have led to environmental degradation, prompting increased regulatory measures.

-The park is closed in the rainy season, from 16 May-15 October, every year.
-The island of Ko Tachai has been closed to tourists indefinitely beginning 15 October 2016 to allow it to recover from effects of its heavy tourist burden.
-As of the park's re-opening on 15 October 2018, the number of visitors allowed to visit the islands was capped at 3,850 per day in order to slow environmental destruction.
-Prior to the visitor cap, the islands received about 7,000 visitors per day.
-In 2017, about 912,000 tourists visited.
-Tour operators have protested the new rules, saying jobs will be lost.
-All overnight accommodations on the islands have been demolished as part of the rehabilitation program.
+Annually, the park is closed during the rainy season, from 16 May to 15 October.
+Specifically, the island of Ko Tachai has been indefinitely closed to tourists since 15 October 2016 to facilitate environmental recovery.
+Following its re-opening on 15 October 2018, the park implemented a daily visitor limit of 3,850 to mitigate environmental impact.
+This measure represents a reduction from the previous average of about 7,000 visitors per day.
+In 2017, the park attracted approximately 912,000 tourists.
+The introduction of these restrictions has elicited responses from tour operators, who express concerns over potential job losses.
+Additionally, as part of the rehabilitation efforts, all overnight accommodations on the islands have been removed.